Imagining Prison Abolition

+Imagine a world that is more just, laws that are more compassionate and people being freer.
 Georgetown Law professor and author Paul Butler is very familiar with the U.S. criminal justice system.
 As a former prosecutor, he once fought for long sentences.
 Now he’s advocating for the abolition of prisons.
 While that sounds extreme, in […]

 The criminal justice system’s impact on Latina and Latino people in Southern California and across the nation was the focus of the annual UCLA Law Review symposium at the UCLA School of Law.
 Featuring leading scholars and practitioners who work to uncover and combat the ways in which bias affects Latinx communities’ interactions with law […]

 Talk about timely.
 The Suspect Race edition of “In the Living Room” jumps right into this taut and emotionally charged issue with social psychologist Jack Glaser and Oakland Assistant Police Chief Paul Figueroa.
 “The problem with profiling, or using stereotypes to make judgments,” says Glaser, “is that it can have a self-fulfilling effect.”
 Glaser presents […]